ibizaman/skarabox/README.md

    2. Open the new `flake.nix` file and generate whatever it needs.
    Also, open the other files and see how to generate them too.
+   All the instructions are included.

-   Note the root_passphrase file will contain a passphrase that will need to be provided every time the server boots up.
+   Note the `root_passphrase` file will contain a passphrase that will need to be provided every time the server boots up.

    3. Run the following command replacing `<ip>` with the IP address you got in the previous step.